 An old keeper of the sea tower Thomas (Willem Dafoe) hires a helping hand, Ephraim (Robert Pattinson).
 The two arrive to a remote, rocky cliff, and are destined to put up with each other for a few weeks.
 The everyday routine of Ephraim excludes, however, tending to the light on top.
 That is because this particular task’s solely reserved for Thomas (despite a clearly different orders passed on to Ephraim upon his arrival).

-All of the film’s footage was shot on 35mm black and white Double-X 5222 film, which was then designed to conjure up the stuffy confines, and establish analogies to the 30s and 40s, particularly films of Fritz Lang or silent movies.
+All of the film’s footage was shot on 35mm black-and-white Double-X 5222 film, which was then designed to conjure up the stuffy confines, and establish analogies to the 30s and 40s, particularly films of Fritz Lang or silent movies.
 However, one will also notice Nosferatu (1922) and The Cabinet of Dr. Caligari (1926) in its ingenious canvas.

-Thanks to the black-and-white palette, The Lighthouse (2019) mimics such vintage aesthetic flawlessly.
+Thanks to this black-and-white palette, The Lighthouse (2019) mimics vintage aesthetic flawlessly.
 I was awe-struck when the spectacular clash of light and dark unfolded in front of me, with omnipresent unease that lurks from both the lighthouse and its surroundings.
 Jarin Blaschke’s work (the DP on the set) compliments such suspense-filled mood.
 Through cramped framing and effective limiting of the space, Blaschke provided Eggers with the right visual tone to tell the wicked story.

 The Lighthouse (2019) is a riveting character study of madness